Kipsigis people: Orgoik

-'Orgoik' (plural) or 'sigular', Orgoiyoot is any clansperson of the Talaai clan spread across Nandi, Kipsigis, Tugen and Marakwet.
+'Orgoik' (plural) or 'Orgoiyoot' (singular) is any clansperson of the Talaai clan spread across Nandi, Kipsigis, Tugen and Marakwet.
 In Kipsigis, most of the Talaai clansmen can identify a patrilineal genealogy to three sons of Kimnyole Araap Turgat namely: Kipchomber Araap Koilege, Chebochok Kiptonui Araap Boisyo and Araap Buiygut; Koitalel Araap Samoei was their younger sibling.
 The three brothers were sent by their father, Araap Turgat to Kipsigis nation shortly before his assassination by the Nandi people.
 Their benefactor was their uncle, Araap Kiroisi of Sotik.

 Considered special and thought to have out-of-worldly powers, the three were pushed into leadership and for the first time in Kipsigis history, they were able to hold positions that can be equalled to a king or leaders of autonomous regions.
 Their influence led to expansion of the Kipsigis territory adding to the achievements of Menya Araap Kisiara.
 They were also considered herbal medicinemen and thus acquired wealth from war reparation and pay for medical services.
 They went on to have very sedentary lifestyles with their homesteads employing several servants and a primitive equivalent of slaves.

-Following Lumbwa treaty between Kipsigis and The British, the three brothers got arrested and would later on about 1903 be deported to Kikuyu-land while their siblings and immediate families consisting of about 700 individuals were banished to Gwassi in Homa Bay County and stayed there excommunicated between 1934 and 1962.
+Following the Lumbwa treaty between Kipsigis and The British, the three brothers were arrested and would, in about 1903, be deported to Kikuyu-land while their siblings and immediate families consisting of about 700 individuals were banished to Gwassi in Homa Bay County and stayed there excommunicated between 1934 and 1962.
 They were later on resettled in Kablilo, Sigowet-Soin, Kiptere, Ainamoi, Belgut and some few in Emgwen.

 Among the Kipsigis, there is speculative talk that implicates Daniel Arap Moi and Jomo Kenyatta as having relations with the Orgoik.